The Final Word On Plastic Bag Recycling

 Make sure you're only recycling soft plastics - without any junk inside.
 Before dropping off your bundle, open the bags to check for lingering paper receipts, shake out crumbs, and cut off paper shipping labels.

-For these free recycling programs to remain sustainable, the plastic we contribute needs to be sparkling clean.
+For these free recycling programs to remain sustainable, the plastic wrap we contribute needs to be clean.